axibase/atsd-use-cases/tutorials/workshop/performance.md

 Each instrumented method is annotated with `@Benchmark` annotation.

 The `@State` annotation marks the class that contains the benchmark state.
-This annotation defines either the same class as the one containing instrumented methods, or a separate class, in this case the state object is provided to benchmark method as a method parameter.
+This annotation defines either the same class as the instrumented methods, or a separate class, in which case the state object is provided to benchmark method as a method parameter.

 The `@Param` annotation marks parameterized fields.
 The initialization values can be provided via annotation parameters or by using command line parameter `-p {param-name}={param-value}`.

-It is certainly worth learning the principles of writing a good JMH benchmark by studying the provided [Examples](http://hg.openjdk.java.net/code-tools/jmh/file/tip/jmh-samples/src/main/java/org/openjdk/jmh/samples/).
+Understand the principles of writing an informative JMH benchmark by studying the provided [Examples](http://hg.openjdk.java.net/code-tools/jmh/file/tip/jmh-samples/src/main/java/org/openjdk/jmh/samples/).

 ### Date Formatters Performance Comparison

-> Review date formatters benchmarks on [Github](https://github.com/raipc/benchmarks/blob/master/src/main/java/com/github/raipc/BetterIso8601Benchmarks.java).
+> Review date formatter benchmarks on [Github](https://github.com/raipc/benchmarks/blob/master/src/main/java/com/github/raipc/BetterIso8601Benchmarks.java).

 To record benchmarks, build and run the project.